gautam786786/gautam/05-GIT/README.md

 - Install [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli-linux?pivots=script)
 - `Step-05:Terraform - Authenticating using the Azure CLI` is going to be same for LinuxOS too.
 - [Course Git Repo](https://github.com/stacksimplify/hashicorp-certified-terraform-associate-on-azure)

+Create Git branch using checkout
+The easiest way to create a Git branch is to use the “git checkout” command with the “-b” option for a new branch.
+Next, you just have to specify the name for the branch you want to create.

+$ git checkout -b <branch-name>
+As an example, let’s say that you want to create a new Git branch from the master branch named “feature”

+To achieve that, you will run the “git checkout” command with the “-b” option and add “feature” as the branch name.

+$ git checkout -b feature
+Switched to new branch 'feature'
+As you can see, by using the “git checkout” command, you are creating a new branch and you are switching to this new branch automatically.

+But what if you wanted to create a Git branch without switching to the new branch automatically?

+Create Git Branch without switching
+In order to create a new Git branch, without switching to this new branch, you have to use the “git branch” command and specify the name of the Git branch to be created.

+$ git branch <branch_name>
+You can later on switch to your new Git branch by using the “git checkout” function.

+$ git checkout <branch_name>
+Going back to our previous example, let’s say that you want to create a branch named “feature”.

+$ git branch feature
+You can inspect existing branches by running the “git branch” command with the “-a” option for all branches.

+$ git branch -a
+create git branch
+Awesome, you have successfully created a new Git branch and you switched to it using the checkout command.

+Create Git Branch from Commit
+In the last sections, we have seen how you can create a new Git branch from the HEAD commit of the current branch.

+In some cases, you want to create a Git branch from a specific commit in your Git history.

+In order to create a Git branch from a commit, use the “git checkout” command with the “-b” option and specify the branch name as well as the commit to create your branch from.

+$ git checkout -b <branch_name> <commit_sha>
+Alternatively, you can use the “git branch” command with the branch name and the commit SHA for the new branch.

+$ git branch <branch_name> <commit_sha>
+Going back to our previous example, let’s say that you want to create a Git branch from a specific commit in your Git history.

+To get commits SHA from your history, you have to use the “git log” with the “–oneline” option.

+$ git log --oneline --graph

+* 9127753 (HEAD -> master) Commit 3
+* f2fcb99 Commit 2
+* cab6e1b (origin/master) master : initial commit
+To create a new Git branch from the second commit (f2fcb99), you would run the following command

+$ git checkout -b feature f2fcb99
+Switched to a new branch named 'feature'
+Using the “git log” command, you can verify that your branch was created from the second commit of your history.

+$ git log --oneline --graph

+* f2fcb99 (HEAD -> feature) Commit 2
+* cab6e1b (origin/master) master : initial commit
+Awesome, you have successfully created a new Git branch from a specific commit!

+Create Git Branch from Tag
+In previous tutorials, we have seen that Git tags are pretty useful : they can be use as reference points in your development.

+As a consequence, it can be quite useful to create Git branches from existing tags.

+In order to create a new Git branch from a tag, use the “git checkout” command with the “-b” option and specify the branch name as well the tag name for your new branch.

+$ git checkout -b <branch_name> <tag_name>
+Alternatively, if you don’t want to switch to your new branch, you can use the “git branch” with the branch name and the tag name.

+$ git branch <branch_name> <tag_name>
+Back to our previous example, let’s say that you want to create a new Git branch from a tag named “v1.0” in your history.

+In order to list your existing tags, you can use the “git tag” command.
+Alternatively, you can use the “git log” command to identify a tag associated with a commit.

+$ git tag
+v1.0
+Now that you have identified your tag, you can create a new branch from it using the “git checkout” command.

+$ git checkout -b feature v1.0
+Next, you can inspect your Git history in order to make sure that your new branch was indeed created from the tag.

+Alternatively, you could have used the “git branch” in order to create this branch.

+$ git branch feature v1.0
+Note on Ambiguous Names
+When you are creating new Git objects (whether they are branches, tags or commits), you might run into this error

+fatal: Ambiguous object name: <object>
+So why does this error happens?

+This exception occurs whenever two objects are named in the exact same way : a branch and a tag for example.

+Whenever you are running a command involving one of those objects, Git can not tell the difference between the two and it returns this exception.

+You might run into this error when running the “checkout” command.

+If you are creating a new branch from a tag named “v1.0”, but one of your branches is already named “v1.0”, you will be presented with this error

+$ git checkout -b feature v1.0
+warning: refname 'v1.0' is ambiguous.
+warning: refname 'v1.0' is ambiguous.
+fatal: Ambiguous object name: 'v1.0'.
+In order to solve this issue, you have to specify that your last argument is a tag and not the branch name.

+To solve ambiguous notation, simply append the refs notation to the object that is ambiguous

+$ git checkout -b feature refs/tags/v1.0
+Switched to a new branch 'feature'